Bullying Prevention Plan and Safe, Equitable and Inclusive School Strategy

 School Monitoring and Review Process

-Our most recent school climate survey was or will be conducted on: 2018-2019
+Our most recent school climate (WHY) survey was or will be conducted on: February 2022

-- 97% of students in grades 4-6, 23% of parents, and 67% of staff completed our most recent school climate survey.
+92% of students, 4 parents, and 12 staff completed our most recent school climate survey.

-- 67% of students in grade 4-6 feel very safe at school.
+100 % of students feel safe at school.

-- 34% of students in grade 4-6 identified that they have been bullied a few times at school over the last year.
+38 % of students identified that they have been bullied at school or on the bus in the past year.

-- 65% of students in grade 4-6 indicated that they told an adult about bullying that had occurred.
+83 % of students indicated that they told an adult about bullying that had occurred.

 Training Strategies for Staff and Members of the School Community